 “Hold Up Your Hand!”

 The text on the original poster is: “5 fingers has a hand!
 With these 5 grab the enemy!
 “The enemy was Hitler and the Nazi Party.
 This simple image of a human hand with the power to create and destroy resonates through the decades.
-This slogan inspired part of the text contained on the back of the System of a Down album: “The hand has five fingers, capable and powerful, with the ability to destroy as well as create.”
+This slogan inspired part of the text on the back of the System of a Down album: “The hand has five fingers, capable and powerful, with the ability to destroy and create.”
 A man in Guatemala tattooed the hand on his back in 2011.
-One hand voting can make the difference between freedom and dictatorship.
+One hand can cast a vote that makes the difference between freedom and dictatorship.

 In 1928, Heartfield continued to create stage designs for the German Theatre.
 He created graphic designs for Malik-Verlag publishing that had Berlin advertising agencies scrambling to hire him.
 But he turned them all down.